-You will then be presented with the Select Image Source dialog, which allows you to navigate to your image:
+You will then be presented with the Select Image Source dialog box, which allows you to navigate to your image:

-Rather than browsing to the image in the Select Image Source dialog, you can drag it from the Files panel to the location on your page where you want the image to appear.
+Rather than browsing to the image in the Select Image Source dialog box, you can drag it from the Files panel to the location on your page where you want the image to appear.

-After selecting the image, the Image Tag Accessibility Attributes dialog will appear:
+After selecting the image, make sure to set the Image Tag Accessibility Attributes:

 - If the only purpose of the image is to provide a design impact, you should select "<empty>".

-You can use the Properties Inspector to modify the properties of the image:
+You can use the Properties to modify the properties of the image: